Kanban-Zai/kanban-zai-version-1.0/README.md

 # Kanban-Zai Methodology.

-Kanban-Zai (KBZ) Methodology replaces Agile Methodology.
+Kanban-Zai (KBZ) Methodology replaces the Agile and Waterfall Methodologies, in specific situations.

-The technical landspace and the market landscape have widened and risen.

-instead of changing the players kanbanzai changes the game
+The concept of Kanban-Zai evolved from more than 20 years in the trenches of waterfall and agile.

+The rationale behind Kanban-Zai can be reduced to 4 observations.

+* Software Development is a creative process.
+* People can operate in creative mode or survival mode but not both.
+* The best creative work comes when you empower everyone.
+* The most productive teams are teams that empower everyone.

+Kanban-Zai looks to level the playing field for everyone.

 ## IMPLEMENT

-To implement Kanban-Zai in your project all you need to do is formally adopt the core by creating your own kanban-zai.yaml file in a public code repository of your choice and specify which core module you are extending from.
+To implement Kanban-Zai in your project all you need to do is formally adopt the core by creating your own kanban-zai.yaml file in a public code repository of your choice.

 ## EXTEND

+Next specify which core module you are extending from.

+All kbz implementations must extend from the core, ultimately.
+This means you can extend from another extension that ultimately extends from the core.

+Not specifying an extension implies you are extending from the latest core module, but the preference is an extension should be explicitly stated.

-Add your own settings, modules and norms to that kanban-zai file and you are running a Kanban-Zai team.
+From this point you add your own settings, modules and norms to that kanban-zai file and you are running a Kanban-Zai team.

+Rejoice!

 ## CONTRIBUTE OR JOIN!